microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

     ![In this screenshot of the console, kubectl apply -f kubernetes-web.yaml has been typed and run at the command prompt.
 Messages about web deployment and web service creation appear below.](images/image93.png "kubectl create application")

 11. Return to the AKS blade in the Azure Portal.
 From the navigation menu, under **Kubernetes resources**, select the **Services and ingresses** view.
-You should be able to access the website via an external endpoint.
+You should be able to access the website via an external endpoint (It might take a couple of minutes for the service for the site work as it is being deployed).

     ![AKS services and ingresses shown with External IP highlighted](images/aks-resources-services-ingresses-view.png "AKS services and ingresses shown with External IP highlighted")